Bingzhi-Du/bd/README.md

 https://mvnrepository.com/artifact/org.apache.spark/spark-core
 ### Using PySpark on Google Colab
+colab is strong and ready for running the Pyspark and spark SQL
 - [Instructions on setting up PySpark on Google Colab](<link-to-colab-setup>)
 -
 ### Using PySpark on Windows